nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 access to information, and manage a large client and property database.

 **Value proposition**:
-Agents often have difficulty keeping track of the large client and property database.
-Our address book allows property agents to manage prospective and existing customers by sorting them into different categories including housing type and income level.
-Moreover, they can keep track of house visits via an events management system.
+PROperty is useful for property agents because it saves their time by allowing easy tracking of contacts, and easily filtering them according to tailor-made categories relevant to property agents in Singapore.
+It is much simpler to use while being even more functional than alternatives on the market.

-* Allows property agents to manage prospective and existing customers easily by sorting them into different categories such as by housing type, income level, rent/sell/buy
+* Allows property agents to manage prospective and existing clients easily by sorting them into different categories such as by housing type or seller/buyer
-* Agents can sort by customer status: unresponsive,
 * Keep track of the various landlords who own the houses
 * Easy for agent to remember who to try to sell unit to
 * Events for scheduling visits to houses - reminders for agents when they open the app on any upcoming visits